-Oscar McDonald is an urban designer and architect.
-He studied Architecture at the University of Sheffield and continued his academic training at Westminster University where he completed MArch and PGDip courses in Architecture.
+Oscar McDonald is an architect and urban designer.
+He studied architecture at the University of Sheffield and continued his academic training at Westminster University where he completed MArch and PGDip courses in architecture.

-Recent work includes the concept masterplan for Nur-Sultan, the capital of Kazakhstan.
-For this project Space Syntax is leading a multi-disciplinary team pioneering new ways to design cities using evidence based approaches and generative design.
+He has wide, international experience in masterplanning, public realm design and large-scale architectural projects.
+Recent work includes the concept masterplan for Nur-Sultan, the capital city of Kazakhstan, for which he led a multi-disciplinary team, pioneering new ways to design cities using evidence based approaches and generative design.

-Before joining Space Syntax he worked on the Battersea Power Station redevelopment and the Hs2 terminus station in Birmingham at Wilkinson Eyre.
-He also co-founded a pro bono collaboration with academic and NGO partners in the Maldives looking at using data based urban design to adapt to climate change.
+Before joining Space Syntax, Oscar worked at Wilkinson Eyre on the redevelopment of Battersea Power Station and the Hs2 terminus station in Birmingham.
+He has also co-founded a pro bono collaboration with academic and NGO partners in the Maldives, using data-based urban design to help the country adapt to climate change.

 2018 Visiting lecturer, AA School of Architecture, UK